 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

-While tariffs are generally low, Japan does have some non-tariff barriers that may impact commercial activity by possibly impeding or delaying the importation of foreign products into Japan.
-Although competition, U.S. and other foreign government pressure and other factors, have lessened the impact of these impediments, U.S. companies may still encounter non-tariff barriers in the following areas:
+While tariffs are generally low, Japan does have non-tariff barriers that can impede or delay the importation of foreign products into Japan.
+Although competition, U.S. and other foreign government pressure, and other factors, have lessened the impact of these impediments, U.S. companies may still encounter non-tariff barriers in the following areas:

 - Standards unique to Japan (formal, informal, de facto, or otherwise);

-- A requirement in some sectors or projects for companies to demonstrate prior experience in Japan, effectively shutting out new entrants in the market;
+- A requirement in some sectors or projects for companies to demonstrate prior experience in Japan, effectively shutting out new entrants;

 - Official regulations that favor domestically produced products and discriminate against foreign products;

 - Licensing powers in the hands of industry associations with limited membership, strong market influence, and the ability to control information and operate without oversight;

 - Cross stock holding and interconnection of business interests among Japanese companies that disadvantage suppliers outside the traditional business group;

 - The cultural importance of personal relationships in Japan and the reluctance to break or modify business relationships.